wp-plugins/yop-poll/readme.txt

 1. How can I create a poll?

-	a.
-Go to your YOP Poll menu and select the "Add New Yop Poll" option.
+	*  Go to your YOP Poll menu and select the "Add New Yop Poll" option.

-	b.
-Fill the required information according to the examples we included: name, question, answers (add additional ones if you need), select the start/end date for your poll, and decide on the advanced settings for results, votes, voters, accessibility etc.
+	*  Fill the required information according to the examples we included: name, question, answers (add additional ones if you need), select the start/end date for your poll, and decide on the advanced settings for results, votes, voters, accessibility etc.

-	c.
-Once you decided on all your poll details, click on "Save".
+	*  Once you decided on all your poll details, click on "Save".

-	d.
-To view your new poll access "All YOP Polls" from your main menu and choose the corresponding entry from the list.
+	*  To view your new poll access "All YOP Polls" from your main menu and choose the corresponding entry from the list.

 2. How can I link a poll to my webpage?

-	a.
-Find out the ID assigned to poll by accessing "All YOP Polls".
+	*  Find out the ID assigned to poll by accessing "All YOP Polls".

 	    Locate your poll and notice the ID on the left, before the name section.

-	b.
-Copy the following shortcode and paste it in your page: [yop_poll id="ID"]
+	*  Copy the following shortcode and paste it in your page: [yop_poll id="ID"]

 	    For instance, if the poll you want to display has the ID=15 the code will be: [yop_poll id="15"].

-	c.
-This is it.
+	*  This is it.
 Check your page or post now.

 3. Do you have some predefined shortcodes that I can use?